JCB (credit card company): History

-In the United States, JCB is not a primary credit card network such as Visa, MasterCard, Discover, or American Express.
-While the brand was primarily accepted by tourism-related businesses such as airlines, car rental companies, hotels, Japanese speciality retailers and some department stores, it gained wider acceptance when on August 23, 2006 JCB announced an alliance with the Discover Network.
+In the United States, JCB is not a primary credit card network such as Visa or MasterCard.
+While the brand was primarily accepted by tourism-related businesses such as airlines and car rental companies, it gained wider acceptance in 2006 when JCB announced an alliance with Discover Network.
 The two companies signed a long-term agreement that led to the acceptance of Discover Network brand cards at JCB point-of-sale terminals in Japan and of JCB cards on the Discover network in the U.S. This partnership became operational in 2011.

 Local JCB accounts in the United States were issued by JCB USA, and offered to residents of California, Connecticut, Illinois, New York, New Jersey, Oregon, Washington and Hawaii.
 JCB USA stopped issuing JCB cards in the American market on January 8, 2018, and closed all current consumer credit card accounts on April 30, 2018.
 Foreign JCB cards continue to work through the Discover network partnership.